Date Rape Drugs — Not Just for Cosby Anymore

 That’s why getting a drug test is so important.

 If your drug test comes out positive for a date rape drug, the club continues to resist reimbursing you, and the amount of money is substantial, see a lawyer.
-If you need an attorney in Vegas, I recommend Bob Nersesian, who has won a number of unusual cases for friends and is willing to take this type of case if your drug test turns out positive.
+If you need an attorney in Vegas, I recommend Bob Nersesian, who has won a number of unusual cases for friends and is willing to take this type of case (but ONLY if your drug test turns out positive).
 You can reach him at (702) 385-5454.

 Call the Police